How to Host a Backyard Barbecue

 Obviously, this is all dependent on your menu, but it can be done.
 Really sit with your menu and decide it intentionally so that you can give yourself as much wiggle room as possible.

-I KNOW.
-Hosting and entertaining can be insanely stressful.
+I know that hosting and entertaining can be insanely stressful.

 You might not be able to control your grill’s temperature or your food processor dies mid-day… but you can control how you respond to things going wrong.